adrianesf/projeto-podcast-manager/docs/gitHub.md

-# Como subir projeto no GitHub via VSCode
+# Como subir projeto no GitHub via Terminal

 ## No GitHub
     - Criar repositório no GitHub